Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Application to and Interactions with Collisional Fluid or N-Body Dynamics

-In most modern fluid dynamics methods like finite-volume/element methods, one does evolve the full $f_{s}$ in each cell, typically by decomposition into $f_{s} = \rho({\bf x})\,\mathcal{U}_{v}({\bf v}-\langle {\bf v} \rangle \, , \, \langle {\bf v} \rangle)$, where $\rho({\bf x})$ is the {\em continuously-defined} $\rho$ (usually defined by virtue of the cell-centered values $\rho({\bf x}_{a})$ and some gradient-based reconstruction which depends on the details and order of the method), $\langle {\bf v} \rangle$ is the mean velocity of the fluid in the cell, and the velocity distribution function $\mathcal{U}_{v}$ is something like a Maxwellian (with the necessary moments of the distribution evolved via variables like the thermodynamic temperature).\footnote{The implicit assumptions of collisionality (mean free paths small compared to resolution) and molecular chaos effectively enforce these forms and close the Vlasov moments hierarchy.} Integrating over ${\rm d}^{D}{\bf v}$ at a given position, one simply obtains the usual Euler or Navier-Stokes or MHD equations.
-In finite-volume/Godunov-type methods, these can then be integrated over volume ${\rm d}^{D}{\bf x}$ appropriate for the method to define the integrated forces on a fluid element or ``cell'' at the desired integration accuracy for the method and cell shape.
+In most modern fluid dynamics methods where one is evolving {\em collisional} fluids like finite-volume/element methods (e.g.\ applications continuum fluids with pressure, hydrodynamics, magnetohydrodynamics, where the mean free-path and/or gyro radii are very small compared to characteristic lengths in the system), one does evolve the full distribution $f_{s}$ in each cell, typically by decomposition into $f_{s} = \rho({\bf x})\,\mathcal{U}_{v}({\bf v}-\langle {\bf v} \rangle \, , \, \langle {\bf v} \rangle)$, where $\rho({\bf x})$ is the {\em continuously-defined} $\rho$ (usually defined by virtue of the cell-centered values $\rho({\bf x}_{a})$ and some gradient-based reconstruction which depends on the details and order of the method), $\langle {\bf v} \rangle$ is the mean velocity of the fluid in the cell, and the velocity distribution function $\mathcal{U}_{v}$ is something like a Maxwellian (with the necessary moments of the distribution evolved via variables like the thermodynamic temperature).\footnote{The implicit assumptions of collisionality (mean free paths small compared to resolution) and molecular chaos effectively enforce these forms and close the Vlasov moments hierarchy.
+This of course means the fluid obeys some set of equations which, by definition, are distinct from the collisionless Vlasov-Poisson equation applicable to collisionless N-body systems.} Integrating over ${\rm d}^{3}{\bf v}$ at a given position, one simply obtains the usual Euler or Navier-Stokes or MHD equations.
+In finite-volume/Godunov-type methods, these can then be integrated over volume ${\rm d}^{3}{\bf x}$ appropriate for the method to define the integrated forces on a fluid element or ``cell'' at the desired integration accuracy for the method and cell shape.
 For some finite-volume examples: for fixed/static mesh codes,\footnote{For non-moving but adaptive-mesh refinement (AMR) methods, this is inconsistent with the actual refinement step.
-Just like for the fluid dynamics, the self-gravity solver necessarily reverts to zeroth-order accuracy in a refinement step.} this gives equations again equivalent to the ``fixed softening'' models ($\boldsymbol{\Upsilon}\rightarrow 0$; \S~\ref{sec:ex.fixed}), with $h_{a}$ directly related to the cell size $\Delta x_{a}$; for the quasi-Lagrangian MFM/MFV-type finite-volume methods, the consistent $\boldsymbol{\Upsilon}$ terms are essentially identical to those we derive for the $n_{\rm NGB}$ method (\S~\ref{sec:ex.n}) for the same kernel function ($K=W$) and radius of compact support (and therefore $h_{a}$) used in the method to define the effective hydrodynamic mesh faces, as given in \citet[][Appendix~H]{hopkins:gizmo}; for Voronoi tesselation-based moving mesh methods, the $\boldsymbol{\Upsilon}$ terms are similar but given by a slightly different expression reflecting how the mesh depends on the neighboring mesh-generating point configuration, given in \S~5 of \citet{springel:arepo}.\footnote{Specifically, the $m_{a}\,{\bf a}_{a}^{\rm soft}$ terms in Eq.~107 therein are equivalent to our $m_{a}\,m_{b}\,(\boldsymbol{\Upsilon}_{ba}-\boldsymbol{\Upsilon}_{ab})$ term in Eq.~\ref{eqn:eom}.} Of course in 6-dimensional finite-volume Vlasov-integrator type methods, we could define a consistent softening for collisionless fluids in the same way, but that is not the subject of our study here.
+Just like for the fluid dynamics, the self-gravity method necessarily reverts to zeroth-order accuracy in a refinement step.} this gives gravitational force equations again equivalent to the ``fixed softening'' models ($\boldsymbol{\Upsilon}\rightarrow 0$; \S~\ref{sec:ex.fixed}), with $\varepsilon_{a}$ directly related to the cell size $\Delta x_{a}$; for the quasi-Lagrangian MFM/MFV-type finite-volume methods, the consistent $\boldsymbol{\Upsilon}$ terms are essentially identical to those we derive for the $n_{\rm NGB}$ method (\S~\ref{sec:ex.n}) for the same kernel function ($K=W$) and radius of compact support (and therefore $\varepsilon_{a}$) used in the method to define the effective hydrodynamic mesh faces, as given in \citet[][Appendix~H]{hopkins:gizmo}; for Voronoi tesselation-based moving mesh methods, the $\boldsymbol{\Upsilon}$ terms are similar but given by a slightly different expression reflecting how the mesh depends on the neighboring mesh-generating point configuration, given in \S~5 of \citet{springel:arepo}.\footnote{Specifically, the $m_{a}\,{\bf a}_{a}^{\rm soft}$ terms in Eq.~107 therein are equivalent to our $m_{a}\,m_{b}\,(\boldsymbol{\Upsilon}_{ba}-\boldsymbol{\Upsilon}_{ab})$ term in Eq.~\ref{eqn:eom}.} Of course in 6-dimensional finite-volume Vlasov-integrator type methods, we could attempt to define a consistent softening for collisionless fluids in the same way, but that is not the subject of our study here.